drunkwinter/Simple-YouTube-Age-Restriction-Bypass/README.md

 ### Usage

 No further actions are necessary.
 All age restricted videos are automatically unlocked.
-Make sure you reload YouTube after installation.
+Make sure you reload YouTube after the installation.

 ## Privacy

 In order to unlock some video information, requests are handled through a proxy server.
-On the server side, the request will be authenticated with the credentials of an age-verified account at YouTube.
+On the server side, the request will be authenticated with the credentials of an age-verified YouTube account.
 The source code of the proxy server can be found [here](/account-proxy).

 **No credentials are sent from your YouTube account!
 The only info that the proxy server receives from you is the Video-ID and some non-user related information like the version of the YouTube website.** The used proxy server at `youtube-proxy.zerody.one` **does not** log IP-Adresses or Video-IDs.
-If you have set a different proxy server instance, then the operator's log policies apply.
+If you have set a different proxy server instance, then the operator's policies apply.

-To have an overview of the number of requests and possible problems, anonymous usage statistics are collected.
-These statistics are also not user-related and can be found [here](https://youtube-proxy.zerody.one/getStats).
+To have an overview of the number of requests and possible issues, anonymous usage statistics are collected.
+These statistics can be viewed [here](https://youtube-proxy.zerody.one/getStats).

-For some videos it is necessary to route the video data files (hosted at `googlevideo.com`) through a proxy server as well.
-The third-party service [4everproxy.com](https://www.4everproxy.com/) is used for this.
-You can read the privacy policy [here](https://www.4everproxy.com/privacy).

 ## Compatibility